peihua-chen/high_quality_interdisciplinary_research/README.md

 # Interdisciplinary Impact: Scripts and Data
-Last update: June 12, 2020
+Last update: July 29, 2020

 This repository contains all the data and code necessary to reproduce the data and results that drive the paper.
-The data collecting script (pullScopus.py) runs with files in the Data folder.
-Analysis is conducted and figures generated in Data_Analysis.ipynb.
+The data collecting script (main.py) runs with files in the Data folder.
+Analysis is conducted and figures generated in Data_Analysis_v1.ipynb.

 ## Getting Started